 Provost's Student/Faculty Collaborative Research Grant Program

-The Student/Faculty Collaborative Research Grant Program, funded by Provost Julian Schuster, provides assistance to undergraduate students conducting research under the direction of a faculty member which will result in a work product.
+The Student/Faculty Collaborative Research Grant Program, funded by Provost Julian Schuster, provides assistance to current undergraduate students conducting research under the direction of a faculty member which will result in a work product.
 Collaborative research is an activity which is recognized as providing high impact learning.
-It offers students the opportunity to gain insight and experience into their professional or research fields and to develop real-world skills.
+It offers students the opportunity to gain insight and experience into their professional or research fields and to develop relevant skills.

 Research Projects and Work Products

 For research which involves human subjects, proof of Institutional Review Board (IRB) approval must be submitted to the Office of Academic Affairs before funds will be disbursed.
-(IRB approval is not required to submit an application, but grants to fund research with human subjects will be released only when IRB approval is documented.)
+(IRB approval is not required to submit an application, but grants to fund research with human subjects will be released only when IRB approval is documented).
 See the IRB website for more information.